-Through the clinical intake assessment, valuable information is gathered about the youth’s drug history, emotional stability, at risk behaviors, family dynamics and school functioning.
+Through the clinical intake assessment, valuable information is gathered on the participant’s drug history, emotional stability, at-risk behaviors, family dynamics and school functioning.

 Three program sessions provide legal education, critical information in respect to parent’s legal rights/responsibilities and juvenile laws, healthy communication and coping skills to help maintain a drug-free lifestyle, group therapy sessions, and educational materials on drug and alcohol use.

 Highlights include visiting an actual courtroom where incarcerated minors discuss how delinquent behavior and drug use led them to criminal activity and incarceration, a presentation from the county coroner illustrating the biological and psychological effects of drug abuse and addiction, and a panel of recovered teens that discuss making the choice to stay drug free.
 To encourage accountability, an individualized restorative justice plan is also developed for each youth (including financial restitution, victim apology letters, and community service hours).